E – J

 Jin-Hyun Paik and Anthony Bergin.
 Maritime Security in the Asia-Pacific.
 Asia’s Emerging Regional Order: Reconciling Traditional and Human Security.
 United Nations University Press; 2000, 177 – 191.

-- Covers the major current issues of dispute in the South China Sea, evaluating the role of the UNCLOS in resolving or exacerbating those issues and suggests new ways in which the Convention can be applied and improved.
-Keywords: sea lanes of communication, resource conflicts, maritime boundaries.
+– Examines five types of security issues – disputes about the sovereignty of offshore islands, issues of maritime boundaries, the protection of seaborne trade, resource conflicts, and the maintenance of law and order at sea – and evaluates the role of the UNCLOS in resolving or exacerbating those issues and suggests new ways in which the Convention can be applied and improved.

 Jinming, Li and Li Dexia.
 The Dotted Line on the Chinese Map of the South China Sea: A Note.
 Ocean Development & International Law; 2003, 34:287–295.